SamoraHunter/ensemble_genetic_algorithm/README.md

 -Flexible
   -Framework can be extended for regression or multiclass classification

+*The following are relevant excerpts from the manuscript presenting this work*

-A classification problem can be expressed as the problem of learning a function f: X onto y.
+*A classification problem can be expressed as the problem of learning a function f: X onto y.
 A binary classification problem is a problem where y is binary, 0 or 1.
 Several learning algorithms have been developed to this end by researchers in mathematical statistics and more recently machine learning ​(Bishop and Nasrabadi, 2006)​ ​(Haykin, 1998)​.
 The problem is further described by a dataset {d1, … dn} of training data points di = (Xi, yi) ε X * y.
 A learning algorithm typically has associated hyper parameters λ ε which alter the behaviour of the learning algorithm.
 The task of machine learning typically entails the optimisation of these hyper parameters.
 Several approaches to efficient and effective hyperparameter optimisation have been proposed  ​(Komer, Bergstra and Eliasmith, 2014)​.

 Given a set of learning algorithms A and a limited dataset D = {(x1, y1), ..., (xn, yn)}, the objective of model selection is to identify the algorithm A∗ ∈ A that achieves optimal generalization performance.
 Generalization performance is assessed by splitting D into disjoint training and validation sets D(i)_train and D(i)_valid.
 The learning functions are constructed using A∗ on D(i)_train, and their predictive performance is then evaluated on D(i)_valid.
-This frames the model selection problem as follows:
+This frames the model selection problem as follows:*

-(Equation 1)
+*(Equation 1)  *

-A∗=argminA∈A​k1​∑i​L(A,D(i)train​,D(i)valid​)
+𝐴∗ = arg min (𝐴∈𝒜𝑘) ∑ 𝑖 𝐿(𝐴, 𝐷(𝑖)train, 𝐷(𝑖)valid)

-where L(A, D(i)_train, D(i)_valid) represents the loss (e.g., misclassification rate) attained by A when trained on D(i)_train and assessed on D(i)_valid ​(Thornton et al., 2013)​.
+*where L(A, D(i)_train, D(i)_valid) represents the loss (e.g., misclassification rate) attained by A when trained on D(i)_train and assessed on D(i)_valid ​(Thornton et al., 2013)​.
 Performance can be further evaluated by partitioning data into k equally sized folds and the learning algorithm fitted to k-1 folds and evaluated on the held-out set.

 The choice of learning algorithm, hyperparameter and feature set can be viewed as a hyperparameter set to be optimised for itself ​(Komer, Bergstra and Eliasmith, 2014)​.
-This set may then be optimised for using known generally available optimisation methods such as Bayesian hyperparameter optimisation ​(Komer, Bergstra and Eliasmith, 2014)​ and genetic algorithms.
+This set may then be optimised for using known generally available optimisation methods such as Bayesian hyperparameter optimisation ​(Komer, Bergstra and Eliasmith, 2014)​ and genetic algorithms.*

-Appendix 2 Mb Genetic algorithm, ensemble classifier
+### Appendix 2 Mb Genetic algorithm, ensemble classifier

-In order to address the optimisation problem in (Equation 1) a method inspired by recent applied machine learning in medicine was developed ​(Agius et al., 2020)​, note well feature engineering methods utilised were similarly heavily inspired by those found in that manuscript.
+*In order to address the optimisation problem in (Equation 1) a method inspired by recent applied machine learning in medicine was developed ​(Agius et al., 2020)​, note well feature engineering methods utilised were similarly heavily inspired by those found in that manuscript.
 The precise predictive problem addressed by those method is different however the general problem is very similar across available data sources, types of features, numbers of samples and others.
 This method in its referential form entails a genetic algorithm to search for the optimal ensemble of machine learning classifiers for a binary outcome.
 In the method developed and extended here it entails a grid search over genetic algorithm hyperparameters and feature space and feature transformations for the optimal ensemble of machine learning classifiers for a binary outcome.
 Ensemble weighting, additional base learning algorithms, early stopping, model recycling, neural architecture search and more.

 A genetic algorithm is an optimization technique inspired by the process of natural selection.
 It's used in machine learning to find optimal solutions to complex problems by mimicking the evolutionary process.
 It starts with a population of potential solutions represented as individuals.
 Through iterations, individuals are selected, recombined, and mutated to create new generations.
 The selection is based on the fitness of individuals, which measures their quality in solving the problem.
 Over time, this process tends to improve the overall fitness of the population, leading to solutions that are better adapted to the problem at hand.